MuData nuances#

 [1]:

-! pip install mudata
+%pip install mudata

 [2]:

-import mudata as md
+import mudata

 from mudata import MuData, AnnData